 Policy GSRE 1 lists all the existing, designated green spaces as well as proposed new ones.

-Map 16 shows the locations of the proposed new green spaces, numbered 1 - 19 as well as the existing green spaces.
+Maps 16 and 16a show the locations of the proposed new green spaces, numbered 1 - 19 as well as the existing green spaces.
 This latter group, numbered 20 - 42, has already been designated by Leeds City Council.